danielma/reviewbot/README.md

 # Pull Request Review Reminder Bot

-Our team wants to be reminded via Slack to about pending pull requests after a certain number of man hours without activity.
-We calculate man hours as the number of cumulative work hours since the pull request was submitted.
+Our team wants to be reminded via Slack about pending pull requests after a certain number of work hours without activity.
+We calculate work hours as the cumulative number of online hours since the pull request was submitted.

 ## Setup